langchain-ai/langgraph/docs/docs/concepts/deployment.md

 [Streaming](streaming.md) is a key part of LLM applications.
 It is usually necessary to stream back both tokens and intermediate steps of longer running agents.
 This is because LLM applications can take a while to run end-to-end, and so streaming helps show the user that something is happening.

-LangGraph support [multiple different streaming modes](streaming.md).
+LangGraph supports [multiple different streaming modes](streaming.md).
 When deploying, you will want to make sure that you expose the relevant endpoints.

 ## Background runs